Freedom of religion in Singapore: Deregistration of Jehovah's Witnesses

 Missionaries, with the exception of members of Jehovah's Witnesses and representatives of the Unification Church, are permitted to work and to publish and distribute religious texts.
 However, while the Government does not prohibit evangelical activities, in practice it discourages activities that might upset the balance of intercommunal relations.
 As of 2007, authorities did not detain any Jehovah's Witnesses for proselytizing.

 The government has banned all written materials published by the Watchtower Bible and Tract Society and other corporations of Jehovah's Witnesses.
-In practice this has led to confiscation of Bibles published by the groups, although the Bible itself has not been outlawed.
-A person in possession of banned literature can be fined up to SGD 2,000 (USD 1,324) and jailed up to 12 months for a first conviction.
+In practice, this has led to confiscation of Bibles published by the groups, although the Bible itself has not been outlawed.
+A person in possession of banned literature can be fined up to SGD 5,000 (USD 1,500) and jailed up to 12 months for a first conviction.

-There were no government seizures of Jehovah's Witnesses literature already in the country during the previous 12-month period.
-In August 2006 one individual was detained briefly for attempting to bring Jehovah's Witnesses publications into the country from Malaysia.
-In this instance, the literature was confiscated and he was convicted of smuggling prohibited media.
-Authorities fined the individual SGD 6,000 (US$3,846).

-There were reports of Jehovah's Witnesses students being suspended from school for refusing to sing the national anthem or participate in the flag ceremony.
+There were reports in the early 2000s of Jehovah's Witnesses students being suspended from school for refusing to sing the national anthem or participate in the flag ceremony.

-There were 23 members of Jehovah's Witnesses incarcerated in the armed forces detention barracks because they refused to carry out the legal obligation for all male citizens to serve in the armed forces.
+There were 23 members of Jehovah's Witnesses incarcerated in the armed forces detention barracks because they refused to carry out the legal obligation for all male citizens to serve in the armed, police, or civil defence forces.
 The initial sentence for failure to comply with the military service requirement is 15 months' imprisonment, to which 24 months are added upon a second refusal.
 Failure to perform annual military reserve duty, which is required of all those who have completed their initial two-year obligation, results in 40-day sentences; a 12-month sentence is usual after four such refusals.
 All of the Jehovah's Witnesses in detention were incarcerated for failing to perform their initial military obligations and expect to serve a total of 39 months.
-As of January 2019, there are 9 Jehovah's witnesses in prison.
+As of December 2023, there are 17 Jehovah's witnesses in prison.

 Ban on International Society for Krishna Consciousness

-Singapore banned the International Society for Krishna Consciousness (ISKCON) in the 1970s and it remains banned today.
+Although ISKCON is currently active in Singapore, the country initially banned the International Society for Krishna Consciousness in the 1970s.
 Foreign ISKCON monks as well as Srila Prabhupada, founder of the Hare Krishna movement, were barred from entering Singapore, and all attempts by followers to officially register the society failed.
 Nevertheless, by avoiding affiliation with ISKCON, Hare Krishna followers have subsequently succeeded in registering their societies under different names.
 These include the Sri Krishna Mandir in Geylang and the Gita Reading Society at the Gauranga Centre in Serangoon.

+ISKCON activities are now permitted in Singapore, and the movement operates within the legal framework, conducting devotional programs and festivals while adhering to the guidelines established by the government.
+This includes avoiding overt public proselytization and maintaining a focus on community-based worship and cultural events.
+ISKCON Singapore has a vibrant community and holds regular events, as seen in its calendar of activities and celebrations.

+According to Mr. Rodney Sebastian, a researcher in the Department of Religion at the University of Florida who has spent about five years studying the Hare Krishna community, there are about 3,000 Hare Krishna devotees in Singapore.